planetruby/gems/blockchain/07-centralbank.md

 (Source: [lib/centralbank/bank.rb](https://github.com/rubycoco/blockchain/blob/master/centralbank/lib/centralbank/bank.rb))

-So the code adds a "COINBASE" transaction (tx) to the pending pool (of unconfirmed transactions).
+So the code adds a "coinbase" transaction (tx) to the pending pool (of unconfirmed transactions).
 For mining a new block you will get a mining reward (e.g. $5).
-That's the magic moment of printing new money on the blockchain.
+That's the magic moment of printing new money on the blockchain out-of-thin-air.
 Next all pending (unconfirmed but validated) transactions get added to the blockchain (chain) as a new block.
 Done!
 Block mined!
-Let's clear out the pending pool and update all wallet balances, that is, update the ledger book.
+Let's clear out the pending memory transaction pool and update all account balances in the wallet, that is, update the ledger book.
 Let's dive into the `<<` method for the blockchain (chain) machinery: